-For the years ended 2021 and 2020 the prime rate remained at 3.25%.
+The prime rate increased from 3.25% for the year ended 2021 to 7.50% for the year ended 2022.
 Future increases or decreases will affect rates for both interest income and expense and the resultant net interest margin.

 Both net interest income and net interest margin are affected by changes in the amount and mix of interest-earning assets and interest-bearing liabilities, referred to as "volume change."
 Both are also affected by changes in yields on interest-earning assets and rates paid on interest-bearing liabilities, referred to as "rate change."
 The following table sets forth the changes in interest income and interest expense for each major category of interest-earning asset and interest-bearing liability, and the amount of change attributable to volume and rate changes for the years ended December 31, indicated.